docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Class Name: ``IconButton``

 A mouse-sensitive pushbutton containing an icon.
-Calls the :ref:`control-event-onClick` callback if the control is clicked or if its :ref:`control-object-notify` method is called.
+Calls the :ref:`control-event-onClick` callback if the control is clicked or if its :ref:`controlobj-notify` method is called.

 To add to a window ``w``::